Pench River

 The Pench River is an Indian tributary of the Kanhan River.
 It originates in the Chhindwara district of Madhya Pradesh and flows across Pench National Park, which is a reserve for the Tiger Project of India.

 The two big dams of the Pench River supply water to the city of Nagpur and to the big thermal power plant located there.

+Machagora Pench dam supplies water to Seoni district and Chhindwara district for agriculture through irrigation canels.

 Pench National Park

 The river separates Pench National Park into two halves, east and west Pench.
 The Pench Tiger Reserve derives its name after the Pench River, which flows from north to south across the reserve.
 The reserve is situated on the south of the Satpura Hill Ranges in the Seoni District and Chhindwara District in the Madhya Pradesh state of India.
 The topography is undulating, with most of the area enclosed by small hill ranges and abrupt slopes on all the sides.

 The Pench river flowing through the centre of the Reserve is usually dry by April, but a number of water pools, locally known as dohs, are found along the course of the river.
 These serve as waterholes for wild animals.
 A few perennial springs also exist in the region.
 Recently, a number of earthen ponds and shallow wells have been created, providing well-distributed sources of water across the reserve.